BarrMan/diffof/README.md

 Debugging the server using VSCode is as simple as running `Debug server` configuration set in `.vscode/launch.json`.
 After that, set the breakpoints in the `.ts` files.

 #### Graph

+##### Requirements
+Make sure docker-compose is installed on your machine: https://docs.docker.com/compose/install/

 There's an option to view all relations visualized using a graph database.

 ![Graph Visualization Sample](./packages/server/debug/graph.png "Graph Visualization Sample")